-Cedar Woods Properties is shovels at the ready for Stage One works of their $400 million Glenside development, following approval from the South Australian Development Assessment Commission.
+Cedar Woods Properties is shovels at the ready for Stage One works of their $400 million Glenside development 1000 New homes, following approval from the South Australian Development Assessment Commission.

 “The Glenside project will see the transformation of the 16-hectare site into a master planned community with 1,000 new dwellings," Cedar Woods State Manager Patrick Archer said.

-The Glenside project is located 2.6 kilometres south-east of the Adelaide CBD, at the corner of Fullarton and Greenhill Roads, adjoining the Adelaide Parklands.
+The Glenside development is located 2.6 kilometres south-east of the Adelaide CBD, at the corner of Fullarton and Greenhill Roads, adjoining the Adelaide Parklands.

-The project will incorporate a blend of townhouses and apartments set amongst historic buildings in a natural parkland setting.
+The project will incorporate into their 1000 new homes a blend of townhouses and apartments set amongst historic buildings in a natural parkland setting.
 The master planned community will integrate high quality public spaces and is well serviced by transport, retail and other amenities.

 "We are pleased to see the Glenside development moving ahead after careful planning and community consultation over the last 18 months in partnership with Renewal SA," Mr Archer said.